-- a. a group of people in charge of executing duties within a company or office - b. the process of making machines work by themselves - c. something that may be or is chosen - d. scheduled period of work - e. a systematic series of actions - f. to hire the services of a person - 1.
+- a. a group of people in charge of executing duties within a company or office - b. to run or operate by using machines instead of people to do the work - c. something that may be or is chosen - d. scheduled period of work - e. a systematic series of actions - f. to hire the services of a person - 1.
 The agency employed 300 production workers from Japan. - 2.
-The marketing department are re-organizing their staff to make the work efficient. - 3.
+The marketing department is re-organizing their staff to make the work efficient. - 3.
 The customers have several options to choose from on the list of services offered by the company. - 4.
 Employees must follow the process when applying for work leave. - 5.
 A lot of employees complained about the new work shift because it starts at midnight. - 6.
 The production staff agreed to automate the packaging of the products.